innovatrics/smartface-integrations/README.md

 ## IFaceManualCall [C#]
 Sample code for using the IFace features manually.

+## MyQ Connector [C#]
+The Connector between the SmartFace and the MyQ print queue system.
+Adding face biometry for accessing printers.

 ## Notifications Receiver [C#]
 Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
 Check <a href="src/NotificationsReceiver" >the code</a>.